Black Theology & Leadership Institute (BTLI)

 All interested leaders are urged to apply, including those who may not have formal theological training.
 BTLI is limited to 50 fellows.
 BTLI will continue accepting applications on a rolling basis through Friday, December 4, 2020.

 In addition to participating in inspiring daily worship, BTLI fellows and Princeton Seminary faculty and staff will gather on campus to think deeply about theology and leadership through a robust six-day academic program and thoughtful discernment.

 The on-campus residential experience, which is required, fosters strong camaraderie among the cohort and enables participants to fully engage in the rigorous multi-day schedule.
 Key components of the program include:

-- Plenaries on key theological doctrines on social justice and leadership
+- Plenaries on key theological doctrines, social justice, and leadership

-- Access to Princeton Seminary’s world-renowned libraries and generous study time
+- Access to Princeton Seminary’s world-renowned library and generous study time

 - Daily Q&A